Jones (surname): History

 The surname Jones first appears on record as a surname in England in 1273 with the name "Matilda Jones".
 Others put the first known record of the surname Jones as 1279, in Huntingdonshire, England.
-Around the time of the Laws in Wales Acts in the early to mid 16th century, the traditional Welsh system of patronymics was increasingly replaced by the English system of surnames, since English was the official state language and all official documents needed to be in English.
-This led to the Anglicisation of Welsh names, meaning that English Christian names (such as John) became increasingly common surnames to distinctively Welsh Christian first names such as Meredudd (Meredith) and Llewelyn.
-Thus "Mab Ioan" or "ap Sion" (and many other variations) meaning "son of John" became the surname Jones in a large number of cases, making it a very frequently used surname.
+Around the time of the Laws in Wales Acts in the 16th century, the traditional Welsh system of patronymics was increasingly replaced by the English system of surnames, since English was the official state language and all official documents needed to be in English.
+This led to patronymics such as ap Dafydd, ap Gwilym, and ap Siôn being anglicized as Davies, Williams, and Jones.